 Mr. Pearson has extensive experience in criminal law, prosecuting and defending at all levels.
 His experience includes everything from traffic tickets to homicide cases.
 When you find yourself facing criminal charges the process is often confusing, overwhelming, and can be downright frightening.
-Because of our experience level we know the in's and out's of the criminal justice system.
+We know the in's and out's of the criminal justice system.
 We are here to walk you through the process, advising you of the applicable laws and protecting your rights.

 The two types of laws in the U.S. are civil and criminal.
 Both types of law involve a plaintiff (who initiates the complaint) and a defendant.
 Civil cases usually involve a person or organization as the plaintiff, whereas in criminal cases the plaintiff is the government because crimes are considered offenses against the state.
 The defendant is the person accused of the crime or offense.
 The burden of proof for the plaintiff is different in civil and criminal matters, as are the consequences that can be imposed.